How to apply for a research program (Domestic students)

 - PhD: Online application form and information

-- Master of Science: Online application form and information
+- Master of Philosophy (Science): Online application form and information

 You will need to attach supporting documentation to your online application, consisting of:

-- All the additional documentation for research applicants as listed in the application checklist for domestic students.
+- All the additional documentation for research applicants as listed in the application checklist for domestic students (PDF).

 You will need to scan, upload and attach your supporting documentation to your online application.
 You will be able to save your application and finish completing it at a later date.